joesan/joesan-me/content/posts/misc/blogger-to-gh-pages.md

 I have been documenting so far with Blogger.
 Recently I started to do some Robotics projects with ROS.
 As I was doing it, I was looking for ways to get all what
 I do be documented.
 I know Github offers [GH Pages](https://pages.github.com/), but I was a bit reluctant to try it out.
-So for the [Navo project](https://navo-org.github.io/navo-docs/), I decided the GH Pages will be the source for my documentation, hence I decided to give it a try.
+So for the [Navo project](https://github.com/navo-org), I decided that GH Pages will be the source for my documentation, hence I wanted to give it a try.
 Honestly, I was not disappointed!

-I have been documenting all what I have been doing for the [Navo project](https://navo-org.github.io/navo-docs/) with GH Pages and a Jekyll theme.
-It did not stuck my mind until a day ago that why not I move my personal blogging content as well from Blogger to GH Pages?
+I have been documenting all what I have been doing for the [Navo project](https://github.com/navo-org) with GH Pages and a Jekyll theme.
+It did not click to my mind until a day ago that why not I move my personal blogging content as well from Blogger to GH Pages?
 I took the plunge and started to explore on what [Static Site Generator or SSG in short](https://en.wikipedia.org/wiki/Web_template_system#Static_site_generators) platform should I consider.
 Jekyll is an option, but
 I wanted to see what other platforms are available.